This week’s journey took me to Spain

 Snacking Bowl of Black Olives with Orange Essence

 This is just basics.
 Olives are an important element of Spanish cuisine.
-I was surprised to learn that during the Roman Empire’s occupation of the Iberian Peninsula, the olive oil from modern-day Spain was shipped to Rome because of its quality and abundant availability.
-Olives and olive oils are most commonly found in Andalusia now, but clearly, their presence in the cuisine is throughout all regions.
+I was surprised to learn that during the Roman Empire’s occupation of the Iberian Peninsula, the olive oil from modern-day Spain was shipped to Rome Andalusia now, but clearly, their presence in the cuisine is throughout all regions.

 I found the recipe by Jose Andres and chose it for several reasons: